thunderbird/webext-docs/browserAction.rst

 .. api-section-annotation-hack::

-A ``{size: ImageDataType}`` dictionary representing the icon to be set.
-The actual :ref:`browserAction.ImageDataType` to be used is chosen depending on the screen's pixel density.
-See the `MDN documentation on browser styles <https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/user_interface/Browser_styles>`__ for more information on this.
-At least one :ref:`browserAction.ImageDataType` must be specified.
+An *object<integer, ImageDataType>* with one or more entries, each defining an icon size and the corresponding :ref:`browserAction.ImageDataType`.
+See the  `MDN documentation about choosing icon sizes <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_action#choosing_icon_sizes>`__ for more information on this.
+At least one entry must be specified.

 .. api-header::
    :label: object